tisfeng/Easydict/README_EN.md

 At present, Bing Translator uses a web interface.
 When encountering a 429 error due to triggering rate limits, you can extend the usage by manually setting request cookies, aside from switching proxies.
 The exact duration of the time extension is currently unclear.

-The specific steps are, use the browser to log in [Bing Translator](https://www.bing.com/translator), then get the cookie in the console by running the following command.
+The specific steps are, to use the browser to log in [Bing Translator](https://www.bing.com/translator), then get the cookie in the console by running the following command.

 ```js
 cookieStore.get("MUID").then(result => console.log(encodeURIComponent("MUID=" +result.value)));
 ```

-Finally, use command to write the cookie in Easydict
+Finally, use the command to write the cookie in Easydict

 ```
 // xxx is the obtained cookie